 Bipolar disorder can disrupt every part of your life, including your job and your relationships.
-Medicine and talk therapy can help control the severe high and low mood swings, depression, and mania symptoms.
+Medicine and talk therapy can help control the severe high and low shifts in mood, depression, and mania symptoms.
 You might have also considered trying alternative therapies, like diet changes.

 Although changing your diet won’t cure bipolar disorder, there is some evidence that certain food choices can help.
 One diet in particular, the ketogenic diet, has the potential to benefit people with this condition, according to limited research.